 6. UFW

-ufw allow ssh # Allow SSH connections
+ufw allow ssh # Allow SSH login

-ufw allow 80/tcp # Allow HTTP
+ufw allow 80/tcp # Allow HTTP website access

-ufw allow 443/tcp # Allow HTTPS
+ufw allow 443/tcp # Allow HTTPS website access

-ufw enable # Activate the firewall
+ufw enable # Turn on the firewall

-ufw status # Review active rules
+ufw status # Check current rules

 VPS monitoring tools